tomcatty/BluetrackHub/README.md

 ![`BlueTrackDemonstrationMovie`](resources/Demonstration.MOV)

 It runs on the BlueTrack Hub hardware available from Seeed Fusion Gallery (link pending), which incorporates the nRF52833 System On Chip (SoC).

+> [!CAUTION]
-This is for hobbyist use only, no claims of safety or functionality are made.
+> This is for hobbyist use only, no claims of safety or functionality are made.

 # Development Environment
 See the nRF52 DK user guide at https://infocenter.nordicsemi.com/topic/ug_nrf52832_dk/UG/dk/intro.html and SES getting started guide at https://infocenter.nordicsemi.com/topic/ug_gsg_ses/UG/gsg/intro.html.